greggman/better-unity-webgl-template/README.md

-I have no idea why Unity choose to not make its WebGL exporter default to filling the window like pretty much all other WebGL apps on the net but in any case here is a minimal template
+I have no idea why Unity choose to not make its WebGL exporter default to filling the window like pretty much all other WebGL apps on the net but in any case here is a template

 Example: https://greggman.github.io/better-unity-webgl-template/

+## Instructions

 The short version is you just need the `Assets/WebGLTemplates/BetterTemplate` folder in your project.
 Then pick `Edit->Project Settings->Player`, in the WebGL tab under *Resolution and Presentation* pick "BetterTemplate".

 <img src="https://i.stack.imgur.com/r5Jns.png" width="358">

+Change `Assets/WebGLTemplates/BetterTemplate/logo.png` to whatever you want.